kpomichowski/MoleDetector/README.md

   --oversample          Oversampling imbalanced class in data by WeightedRandomSampler.
   --no-oversample       Classes won't be oversampled.
   --checkpoints [CHECKPOINTS]
                         Creates checkpoints while training the model.
-Weights of the model will be saved in Google Drive folder.
+Weights of the model will be saved in Google Drive folder, if training is not perfomer at Google Colab, the weights will be saved in `model_weights` folder.
   --image-folder IMAGE_FOLDER
                         Source path to folder that contains skin cancer images.
   --model MODEL         Model to train and evaluate data.